Spice Addiction – What You Need To Know

 The Jelly Bean Example Continued

 Let’s say that there’s been a longstanding jelly bean manufacturer.
 We’ll say this manufacturer is a lot like natural cannabis.
-Some people enjoy these tried and true jelly beans, others don’t like them so much, and the government tends to think they should be illegal.
+Some people enjoy these tried and true jelly beans; others don’t like them so much, and the government tends to think they should be illegal.

 Even though they’re illegal, people still like to use them.

-A new jellybean manufacturer comes around with its own line of flavours and effects.
+A new jellybean manufacturer comes around with its line of flavours and effects.
 These jelly beans could kill you, cause muscle damage, produce kidney failure, or even give you a heart attack.

 This is almost exactly the situation with spice and cannabis.